IT Service Catalog

 - Initiate a room reservation electronically by filling out a Lab Reservation Form.

-- You will be notified usually within one business day whether your request can be confirmed.
+- You will be notified usually within two business days whether your request can be confirmed.

 - Lab reservations are for the academic needs of CSU, Chico students.
 Any other reservation of the labs is at the discretion of the head of IT Support Services.